love-ara/RewardsManagementApi/rewardsManagementApi/README.md

 ### API Testing:
-API Testing with JWT.
-After a successful login or registration, use the returned JWT token for subsequent requests
+You can test the API using Postman.
+After a successful login or registration, use the returned JWT token for subsequent requests.

+For detailed API documentation and testing, you can refer to the Postman collection: https://documenter.getpostman.com/view/33708307/2sAXjRW9X1

 ### Contributions